alberto-lazari/masters-thesis/chapters/implementation.typ

 - The "Granted once" status, assigned when a permission that is set to "Always ask" is granted for the current session, has to be reset between different app executions and when transitioning between other states.

+In the context of the virtual permission model, runtime permissions are allowed to be overridden, that is, they can be assigned a status diverging from their current group's status.
+This provides more granularity on user's permission control, but still partially aligning to Android's model.

 // TODO: group icons
 ===== Permission groups